MarcBM/lotro-forge/README.md

 This command will:
 1. Drop all existing tables
 2. Recreate the tables with their original schema
-3. Import all progression tables needed by items
+3. Import progression tables needed by example items
-4. Import any items found in example_items.xml
+4. Import items found in example_items.xml
-5. Import any icons not already acquired to the static folder.
+5. Copy required icons to the static folder

+### Key Features

+- **Intelligent Dependencies**: Items automatically include required progression tables and icons
+- **No Foreign Key Errors**: Dependencies are imported in the correct order
+- **Correct Stat Ordering**: Stats appear in the same order as the original LOTRO game data
+- **Comprehensive Coverage**: Imports all equipment items level 500+ (armor, weapons, jewelry, etc.)